CodeStix/typed-rest-generator/README.md

     export * from "./routes.ts";
     ```

 2. Run the cli tool: `npx typed-rest-generator -i index.ts -o generatedClient.ts`.
-The tool will look for the _Routes_ namespaces and will generate a script containing validators, the `Client` class and the `typedRouter` helper.
+The tool will look for the request/response types and will generate a script containing validators, the `Client` class and the `withValidator` helper.
 3. The generated code can be used in the following ways:

     **Shared package**